Submitted by guest blogger Troy Thomas

 Repeat after me: "Sign in, sign out."
 A lead pencil is customarily available in the register box.
 I’ve lived here most of my adult life and always leave word with someone about my plans, including when, where, and why.
 My main contact is usually my sister, since I jokingly tell her she’s obligated to miss me and look out for me.
 When I travel, I tell the front desk where I'm going, or I'll leave word with family or friends on social media.
 Bring your cell phone.This is a very large nature preserve with thirty interconnecting trails and two easily accessible summits interspersed with views along the way, so plan, take precautions, and you're guaranteed to have a fabulous time.

 I studied the maps online a few days earlier on the CATS website.
 Parking and conditions here today allow me to stick to the plan, but I did have an alternate plan as well.
-Today I will be following the color-coded and numbered trails: #1 - the Col.Holst Trail (0.7 mi), and #2 - the Blueberry Hill Trail (0.5 mi).
+Today I will be following the color-coded and numbered trails: #1, the Col.Holst Trail (0.7 mile) and #2, the Blueberry Hill Trail (0.5 mile).
 Combined I calculate it to be 1.2 miles and a full loop.
-This should be enough distance to reduce the guilt of my holiday indulgences, yes plural.
-And yes, I know the holidays were weeks ago!
-Time to work off the mulled wine, the chocolate covered cashews, the sea salted chocolate covered caramels, and the Danish butter cookies which I enhanced with a small dollop of fresh jam, to name a few.
-I don’t want to mention any more on the grounds it may incriminate me.
+This should be enough distance to reduce the guilt of any upcoming holiday indulgences.
+Take a hike here and work off the mulled wine, the chocolate covered cashews, the sea salted chocolate covered caramels, and the Danish butter cookies.

 Choose your path

-Okay, so, study the map, decide, and take a picture with a cellphone, or in advance take advantage of the printable pdf files available online of many of the CATS trails.
-Wherever you see a capital ‘P’ on the map that designates parking and a trailhead, and all locations will be displayed on GPS as I have discovered thus far.
-Do note, with the images on the map, this system of trails allows snowmobiles, horseback in season, cross-country skiing, mountain biking and/or fat tire biking (otherwise known as beach bikes on the coasts these popular rides are suited for deep sand, or in this case, snow).
+Study the map, decide, and take a picture with a cellphone, or take advantage of the printable pdf trail map files available online.
+Wherever you see a capital "P" on the map it designates parking and a trailhead, and all locations will be displayed on GPS.
+Do note, with the images on the map, this trail system allows snowmobiles, horseback in season, cross-country skiing, mountain biking and fat tire biking.

-So keep in mind this is an all-purpose trail, with snowmobiles etc., and you should make sure to keep an ear out.
-Or, as I have taught my son, there are a few military terms that are helpful in staying safe such as “check your six” meaning look behind you periodically, or “head on a swivel” aka checking all around you periodically — which is not hard to do because there are many beautiful things to see in nature.
+So keep in mind this is an all-purpose trail and you should make sure to keep an ear out.
+Or, as I have taught my son, there are a few military terms that are helpful in staying safe such as “check your six,” meaning look behind you periodically, or “head on a swivel,” a.k.a. checking all around you periodically.
+This is not hard to do because there are many beautiful things to see in nature.
 I find myself doing that naturally.